 Logging¶

-Protolink provides a unified logging package to manage both console and file-based logs consistently.
+Protolink provides a unified logging package to manage console, file-based, and intentionally silent logs consistently.

 Overview¶